crate/cratedb-guide/docs/integrate/prometheus/usage.md

-(prometheus-tutorial)=
+(prometheus-usage)=
-# Storing long-term metrics with Prometheus in CrateDB
+# Store Prometheus long-term metrics into CrateDB

-This tutorial shows how to:
+This usage guide shows how to:

 * Set up Docker Compose to run CrateDB, Prometheus, and the CrateDB Prometheus Adapter
 * Run the applications with Docker Compose